 Explore UAB

-Outcomes and Health Services Research (HSR) is conducted in every division in the Department of Surgery.
-Our researchers are focused on advancing the knowledge, understanding and implementation of best-evidence care in surgery.
+Outcomes and Health Services Research (HSR) is conducted in every division in the Department of Surgery, focusing on advancing the knowledge, understanding and implementation of best-evidence care in surgery.
 Research projects are diverse and include cross-disciplinary work in health disparities, quality improvement, surgical outcomes, disease management and population health.
 Researchers have significant experience with big data, institutional data linkage and both quantitative and qualitative research methods.
 Our researchers also have a long history of collaborations with HSR researchers across other departments and institutions beyond UAB.

 Our department's HSR portfolio is shown below.
 Please contact us if you would like to participate in these projects or if you have any questions.